What are the different types of knee injections for bone on bone knees

 - The most important specific activity of PDGF is the creation of cartilage.

-- VEGF (Vascular Endothelial Growth Factor) is the major regulator of vasculogenesis and angiogenesis and playing an important role in tissue regeneration.
+- VEGF (Vascular Endothelial Growth Factor) is the major regulator of vasculogenesis and angiogenesis and plays an important role in tissue regeneration.
 It does so by creating new highways of blood vessels for the healing factors to get to the site of the injury.

 - Transforming Growth Factor (TGF) including TGF-b1 stimulates chondrocyte (Cartilage growth) and decreases the catabolic activity (the breakdown of cartilage).
-There is also research to suggests that TGF-bi stimulates stem cell activity in the injured area.
+There is also research to suggest that TGF-bi stimulates stem cell activity in the injured area.

 So the concept is here.
 These healing growth factors in your blood are taken and “spun,” to separate out a platelet-rich plasma solution filled with these healing and growth factors, and then the solution is injected into your knee.

 PRP is not a single shot miracle cure.
-While for the rare patient a single shot may work for them, we have seen in our clinical experience, PRP not to be as effective as a stand-alone, single-shot treatment.
+While for the rare patient a single shot may work for them, we have seen in our clinical experience, that PRP not to be as effective as a stand-alone, single-shot treatment.
 When someone contacts our center with a question about PRP, they understand the concept and that it should have helped them.
 But it did not.
 Why?

 PRP does not work for every patient.
-The two main reasons is that some knees are indeed “too far gone.”
+The two main reasons are that some knees are indeed “too far gone.”
 What is typically too far gone?
 A knee that does not bend anymore or there is significant structural changes like bone spurs that have fused the knee.

 Cortisone is a one-shot treatment, PRP should not be given the same way.
-This is when PRP does not work
+This is when PRP does not work.

 People get confused with PRP treatment because they think it is “just like cortisone, only safer.”
 PRP is NOT just like cortisone.
 Cortisone has an immediate pain-reducing effect for many people, not all, because it is reducing pain brought on by chronic inflammation.
 Nothing is being healed.
-PRP brings upon healing through inflammation.
+PRP brings healing through inflammation.
 When tissue is repaired, the inflammation goes away.
-Please read on below for a direct comparison of cortisone injection and PRP and the PRP time frame of healing.
-You will see cortisone is short-term, PRP is long-term.
+Please read below for a direct comparison of cortisone injection and PRP and the PRP time frame of healing.
+You will see cortisone is short-term, and PRP is long-term.
 Cortisone will eventually suppress the body’s natural healing mechanism and send you to knee replacement.
 PRP will rebuild and repair tissue in the knee and help you avoid a knee replacement or arthroscopic surgery.